dboddie-canonical-work/disgorged-docs/the-gnome-extension.md

 This extension provides many of the components needed for general desktop applications making it useful for a broader set of applications outside of those tailored for the GNOME desktop.

-- [How to use it](#heading--how): adding the necessary keywords to your snapcraft.yaml
+- [How to use it](#the-gnome-extension-heading--how): adding the necessary keywords to your snapcraft.yaml
-- [Interface connections](#heading--plugs): which interfaces are accessible from the extension
+- [Interface connections](#the-gnome-extension-heading--plugs): which interfaces are accessible from the extension
-- [Included packages](#heading--packages): a list of the packages the extension is build from and provides
+- [Included packages](#the-gnome-extension-heading--packages): a list of the packages the extension is build from and provides
-- [Environment variables](#heading--environment): variables used during build and snap runntime
+- [Environment variables](#the-gnome-extension-heading--environment): variables used during build and snap runntime
-- [Layout set](#heading--layouts): layouts used by this extension to access files on the host
+- [Layout set](#the-gnome-extension-heading--layouts): layouts used by this extension to access files on the host

 > ℹ  Snapcraft extensions enable snap developers to easily incorporate a set of common requirements into a snap.
 See [Snapcraft extensions](snapcraft-extensions.md) for further details.

-<h2 id='heading--how'>How to use it</h2>
+<h2 id='the-gnome-extension-heading--how'>How to use it</h2>

 This extension currently only works with the `core22` base snap (see [Base snaps](base-snaps.md) for details).
 To use it, add `extensions: [gnome]` to the application definition in your [snapcraft.yaml](creating-snapcraft-yaml.md) file.